kmf-lab/steady-state-minimum/README.md

   _Note: Incompatible with proactor_nuclei and exec_async_std., also not compatible with Windows.
 (YMMV, under development)

 - **restart_actors_when_debugging**
-  Ensures supervisors automatically restart actors even when running in debug mode (i.e., with debug_assertions enabled).
+  Ensures restart of failed actors even when running in debug mode (i.e., with debug_assertions enabled).
 This feature lets you test supervisor logic during development without switching to a release build.
   - By default, (without this feature set) applications stop on panic when built for dev but restart the actor when built for release.

 ## 📋 Project Structure